dotnet/standard/docs/metaphor.md

 # Developer Metaphor for .NET Standard

-It seems there is some confusion on how [.NET Standard versions] work.
+It seems there is some confusion on how [.NET Standard versions][versioning] work.
 One way to think about .NET Standard is that it is an interface and that the concrete frameworks are classes implementing the interfaces.

 Here is a how this would look like for .NET Standard, .NET Framework, and .NET Core.
 The other frameworks are analogous.